 1. Real-world experience without real-world consequences

 Having a degree or certification in cybersecurity can leave you fluent in cyber theory and background knowledge, but lacking the tangible skills needed to perform well on the job straightaway.
 Virtual simulations immerse learners into real-world scenarios to provide hands-on knowledge – 100% risk free.
-Virtual simulations can test the efficacy of different network policies, tactics, or technologies.
+Cybersecurity virtual simulations can test the efficacy of different network policies, tactics, or technologies.
 Because there are no real-world consequences, employees feel assured in their learning and are not afraid to make the mistakes they may otherwise make in real-time.

 2. Efficient feedback